Yupik peoples

 The traditional religious beliefs of the Yupik people would best be described as a form of animism.
 Animism is the belief that spirits inhabit everything in nature.
 These spirits, which might be benevolent or harmful, could provide help or cause any of a variety of possible misfortunes.
 Spiritual leaders called shamans communicated with these spirits and practiced magic.
 The Yupik people viewed some animals as sacred and frequently performed elaborate rituals aimed at ensuring successful hunts or giving thanks for previous successful hunts.

 The Yupik people developed many distinct cultural traditions over the years.
 Some of these traditions include storytelling, ceremonial feasts, and various forms of artistic expression.
-Modern Yupiks still frequently gather at festivals to practice their cultural traditions and ensure that they pass them down to future generations.
+Modern Yupik people still frequently gather at festivals to practice their cultural traditions and ensure that they pass them down to future generations.
 Yupik people also work hard to preserve their language.
-Since 2012, Yupik people have participated in a state-wide spelling bee in the Yupik language in an effort to keep it spoken and relevant in the twenty-first century.
+Beginning in the 2010s, Yupik people have participated in a statewide spelling bee in the Yupik language to keep it spoken and relevant in the twenty-first century.
 Several notable people of Yupik heritage have also made great accomplishments.
 Mary Peltola is a US representative from Alaska's at-large congressional district, and Callan Chythlook-Sifsof is a US Olympic snowboarder.
-Yupik peoples are also playing a key role in the study of the effects of climate change, as they share their traditional knowledge of life in the Arctic with scientists.
+Yupik people also play a key role in studying the effects of climate change, as they share their traditional knowledge of life in the Arctic with scientists.

 Bibliography